qin-guan/study-harder/docs/np/ict/matt/practical-test-revision.md

 1. Set the IP Address in Local Area Connection -> DNS Server -> 127.0.0.1

-!!! note "Why do we need to set the DNS Server to 127.0.0.1 (looopback address, is a fake network) ?"
+!!! note "Why do we need to set the DNS Server to 127.0.0.1 (loopback address, is a fake network) ?"

     * Some malwares will try to establish a connection to a domain/IP and you can use dynamic malware analysis tools to help detect such attempts
     * Using this fake network address will secure the network, and the rest of the internet or LAN is not affected even if the malware is a worm.

 2. Set DNS Reply address in ApateDNS to 127.0.0.1 and start the server
 3. Execute Process Explorer and Process Monitor
-4. Execute in two separate Command prompt tabs the following two commands : nc -l -p 80 (http) and nc -l -p 443 (https)
+4. Execute in two separate Command prompt tabs the following two commands : `nc -l -p 80 (http) and nc -l -p 443 (https)`
 5. Execute RegShot and take first shot

 !!! warning "Make sure you do these before Step 5! "